leanderseige/cover.boutique/README.md

 ![Transparent Smartphone Inlays](images/demo.jpg)

-BEWARE!
-ANTLITZ.NINJA is a hack, it is not intended to demonstrate exemplary programming, it was built to work.
+BEWARE! *cover.boutique* is a hack, it is not intended to demonstrate exemplary programming, it was built to work.

 ### Other Resources